Ebube-Ochemba/alx-backend-python/0x00-python_variable_annotations/README.md

 # Python - Variable Annotations

-> This project was Variable Annotations.
+> This project was an introduction to Variable Annotations.

 ## Summary